Cancer of the cervix

 Screening for cervical cancer

 Over the course of many years, the cells lining the surface of the cervix undergo a series of changes.
 In rare cases, these changed cells can become cancerous.
 However, cell changes in the cervix can be detected at a very early stage, and treatments can reduce the risk of cervical cancer developing.

 Cervical Screening Wales provides a national screening programme for all women who are between 25-64 years of age, for early-stage cell changes.
 During screening, a small sample of cells is taken from the cervix and checked under a microscope for abnormalities.
 This test is commonly referred to as a cervical smear test.

-It is recommended that women aged between 25 and 49 are invited for screening every three years, and women aged between 50 and 64 are invited every five years.
+It is recommended that women aged between 25 and 49 are invited for screening every three years, and women aged between 50 and 64 are invited every five years .For women who are 65 or older, only those who haven't been screened since they were 50, or those who have had recent abnormal tests, are offered screening.
 You should be sent a letter telling you when your screening appointment is due.
 Contact your GP if you think that you may be overdue for a screening appointment.